 Wow I’ve been slacking on this front.
 The main thing I’ve noticed is that plastic is everywhere.
 Cutting out small things like a throw away coffee cup really just isn’t enough.
 I guess plastic is cheaper to make than other materials and it is a hygienic way to separate items into single serve sizes.
-I think the use and ease of plastic products is so ingrained into our way of life.
+The use and ease of plastic products is so ingrained into our modern way of life.
 I’m saying this sitting in a country that does have reduced plastic already – like no plastic bags anywhere.
 While traveling I’m basically changing my environment daily so it’s difficult to get into a routine, but I will continue to be more mindful.
 I also think my next eco-purchase will be my own set of utensils/straw to cut that kind of waste out.
 Although, I’ve been mindful about my plastic usage I admit I haven’t been extremely diligent in tracking it.
 I do know I haven’t eaten meat in the past two weeks and I don’t think I had cheese daily, but I just didn’t track everything.

 Sunday – all clear; I was still recovering from the crossing and I think kept it very minimal this day.
 For dinner, I used the remaining groceries I had and then gave away the rest of the spinach I didn’t use.